maueroats/teaching--2020-2021/content/intermediate-cs/sem1review/sem1final/index.md

 </table>

 3. Make an animation that will show a given word until you click again.

+ * The background is 300x200.
-Clicking on a 50x50 square the lower right corner shows "woof".
-Clicking on the same sized square in the lower left corner shows "rowr".
-If you click anywhere else it should show nothing.
+ * Clicking on a 50x50 square the lower right corner shows "woof".
+ * Clicking on the same sized square in the lower left corner shows "rowr".
+ * Clicking anywhere else shows nothing (blank).

  The red dots below show where the clicks occurred.